 Located on the well-heeled Rue de Sèvres at the edge of the historic Saint-Germain-des-Prés district, this prestigious fromagerie was opened by Marie Quatrehomme, who was the first woman to win the title of Best Artisan for cheesemaking in 2000.
 Although she's passed the reins to her two children, Nathalie and Maxime, her award-winning "refining" techniques and beautiful presentations endure at her eponymous shop.

-Quatrehomme hand-matures and sells some 200 to 250 different varieties of cheese throughout the year, as well as house specialities that combine cheese produced elsewhere with other gourmet ingredients such as whiskey and fruit.
+Quatrehomme hand-matures and sells up to 250 varieties of cheese, plus sells house specialties that combine off-site cheeses with whiskey, fruit, and other gourmet ingredients.
 Cheeses we particularly recommend you try here include a decadently creamy and sharp gorgonzola; Mont d'or laced with truffle; a wonderful goat's cheese called Selles-sur-Cher that can be aged up to 100 days, and a divinely sharp Mimolette, perfect for anyone who loves a well-aged cheddar-type cheese.

 02 of 08